LoginRadius/engineering-portal/content/engineering/why-we-rebuilt-loginradius-dot-net-core-apis-with-go/index.md

 #### Why Scaling Was Challenging?

 Once, our multi-tenant application received a sudden spike in API requests — from thousands of requests to millions.
 Usually, adding new infrastructure to the existing pool takes around 60 seconds.
-And application deployment and start-up time was around 90 seconds.
-So, we lose about 5 minutes for scaling up.
+And application deployment and start-up time were about 90 seconds.
+Plus, considering other possible delays in scaling, we can lose about 5 minutes for scaling up.

 Further, adding the time to gather metrics and make the scaling decision, the total delay can be ~6 minutes.
 This process can impact all multi-tenant customers' critical applications because user authentication and authorization are essential.